jz393/jz393.github.io/writing/a-quiet-second-love.md

 but with you, the present is frozen
 in cycles of stories and sketches

-we can rewrite Romeo and Juliet
+we can be Romeo and Juliet
-we can avert the ending
+we can put off the ending
-anything is possible
+i will take anything

 as long as
 i have